saeid-rasoli/moshavere_mohajer/README.md

 - [ ] about us page and phone number when reserving about us with moshavers and cities
 - [ ] contact us page
 - [ ] reserve for students can access after checking the student number and meli code
+- [ ] fix more years in jalali django date picker